Midlife Career Change Options: Part-Time, Portfolio, or Encore Work?

 This option requires the most nerve — but can deliver the most satisfaction.

 An encore career isn't a consolation prize for people who didn't plan their retirement properly.
-It's a deliberate choice to spend the next chapter doing something that actually matters to you, rather than something you happened to fall into twenty-five years ago.
-Teachers moving into coaching.
-Executives discovering a vocation in the charity sector.
-Corporate lawyers retraining as therapists.
-People who spent decades being good at something, and have finally given themselves permission to be passionate about something.
+It's a deliberate choice to spend the next chapter doing something that matters more to you, rather than simply carrying on by default.

 The transition is rarely smooth.
 There’s likely to be a period of lower income, possibly retraining, almost certainly the uncomfortable experience of being a beginner again.
 There will be people who don't quite understand what you're doing or why.
 There will be moments of genuine doubt.